 Scientific Background

-Big businesses obtain power in the course of the commercial process.
-The acquisition of this power and its effect on the competitive process are the traditional focus of antitrust laws.
-But big businesses’ clout may also be utilized to tilt the political process (Salamon & Siegfried, 1977).
-This is one of the troubling phenomena of our time (Lessig, 2015; Drutman, 2020).
-Yet this aspect of big businesses’ power is beyond the realm of traditional antitrust laws, at least as they have been interpreted in the past sixty years (In fact, even outright coordination among business entities—which would be a clear violation of antitrust laws and thus per se illegal in the commercial context—is permitted in the political context under the Noerr-Pennington doctrine – Eastern Railroad Presidents Conference v.
+Big businesses obtain power to influence the nature of markets, the political and regulatory environment, and even public opinion in the course of their commercial activities.
+How this power has been acquired and wielded to affect competition has traditionally been the focus of antitrust laws, first introduced in 1890 with the enactment of the Sherman Act in the United States..
+But the power exercised by big businesses may also be utilized to influence political processes (Salamon & Siegfried, 1977).
+Over the past few decades, the nature and scale of big businesses have changed dramatically, and their acquisition and use of power for political purposes has posed new and troubling challenges to democracy (Lessig, 2015; Drutman, 2020), and their activity has been considered beyond the purview of antitrust laws, at least as they have been interpreted over the past sixty years.
+In fact, even outright coordination among business entities, which would be a clear violation of antitrust laws and thus illegal per se in the commercial context, is permitted in the political context under the Noerr-Pennington doctrine as a good faith attempt to seek government action (Eastern Railroad Presidents Conference v.
 Noerr Motor Freight, 1961; United Mine Workers v.
-Pennington, 1965)).
+Pennington, 1965).

-Recently, there have been calls to expand the scope of antitrust laws so that they may address the political power amassed by big business.
-Scholars, commentators, practitioners and even politicians have made suggestions along these lines.
-In the scholarly circles these expansion proposals have been dubbed “Movement Antitrust”, “Neo-Brandies” or “New Antitrust (Teachout & Khan, 2014: Rahman & Khan, 2016; Khan, 2016; Stucke & Ezrachi, 2017; Tim Wu, 2018; Khan, 2018).
+Recently, there have been calls by scholars, commentators, practitioners and even politicians to expand the scope of antitrust laws to address the political power amassed and exercised by the new super-sized big businesses, such as Google, Apple, Facebook, Amazon, and more.
+In scholarly circles, these proposals have been dubbed “Movement Antitrust,” “the Neo-Brandeis”” or the “New Antitrust” Movement (Teachout & Khan, 2014: Khan, 2016; Rahman & Khan, 2016; Stucke & Ezrachi, 2017; Khan, 2018; Wu, 2018).

-Many leading antitrust scholars have objected to “Movement Antitrust”.
-They argue that it sets an “undisciplined set of goals that provide no guidance and could do serious harm to the economy” (Hovenkamp, 2019 at 636; Shapiro, 2018).
-But even among those opposing “Movement Antitrust” many agree that some extension of the scope of antitrust is called for.
-In two recent cases, the Federal Trade Commission and various states failed in suits brought against Facebook.
-The cases were summarily dismissed because the respective plaintiffs could not provide prima facie evidence of Facebook’s market power in a properly-defined market, as required under current antitrust doctrine (FTC v.
+Many leading antitrust scholars have objected to “Movement Antitrust,” arguing that it represents an “undisciplined set of goals that provide no guidance and could do serious harm to the economy” (Shapiro, 2018; Hovenkamp, 2019 at 636).
+But even among those opposing “Movement Antitrust,” many agree that some extension of the scope of antitrust is called for.
+Two recent antitrust suits brought by the Federal Trade Commission and various states against Facebook were summarily dismissed because the respective plaintiffs could not provide prima facie evidence of Facebook’s market power in a properly-defined market, as required under current antitrust doctrine (FTC v.
 Facebook, Inc.; State of New York, et al. v.
 Facebook, Inc.).
 Following the rulings, Herbert Hovenkamp, a leading antitrust scholar, stated that “this sends a signal that the antitrust laws are not good enough…it’s going to pour pretty cold water on the idea that the existing antitrust laws can do the job.”
-(W.S.J interview, June 29, 2021).
-Since this statement was made, a case against Apple failed for reasons very similar to those of the failure of the cases against Facebook—existing antitrust doctrines are inadequate to meet the challenges posed by big businesses when traditional market power cannot be proven (Epic Games v.
+(Wall Street Journal, June 29, 2021).
+Since this statement was made, a case against Apple has failed for reasons very similar to those of the failure of the cases against Facebook: existing antitrust doctrines are inadequate to meet the challenges posed by today’s super-sized businesses when traditional market concentration cannot be proven (Epic Games v.
 Apple, Inc.).
-The scope and breadth of the desirable expansion of antitrust law is not always clear.
-But the core idea that antitrust must somehow adapt to meet the current challenges associated with big business enjoys a rare coalition comprised of both the political right and the political left (Crane, 2018; Crews, 2020).
+The desirable scope and breadth of any expansion of antitrust law is not always clear.
+But the core idea that antitrust must somehow adapt to meet the current challenges associated with today’s new massive business entities enjoys a rare coalition of support from both the political right and the political left (Crane, 2018; Crews, 2020).